-In addition to significant losses in housing wealth during the 2007 recession, many households experienced considerable losses in their retirement wealth following the stock market crash in October 2008.
-As shown in Chart 5, after falling more than 45% between the end of 2007 and the beginning of 2009, the stock market has rebounded somewhat but stocks at the end of 2009 remained about 27% below their peak values.
+In addition to significant losses in housing wealth during the 2007 recession, many households experienced considerable losses in their stock market wealth following the stock market crash in October 2008.
+As measured by the S&P 500 Index, after falling more than 45% between the end of 2007 and the beginning of 2009, the stock market has rebounded somewhat but stocks at the end of 2009 remained approximately 27% below their peak values (Chart 5).